-The Chemicals and Non-prescription Medicines Branch of the TGA establish the ADI for the agricultural and veterinary chemicals.
+The Chemicals and Non-prescription Medicines Branch of the TGA have established the ADIs for cephapirin and semduramicin.
 The NRA and ANZFA carry out estimations of dietary exposure to agricultural and veterinary chemicals and compare them to the their standards.

-On the basis of dietary exposure assessments, the residues associated with the proposed MRLs do not represent an unacceptable risk to public health and safety.
+On the basis of dietary exposure assessments, the residues associated with the proposed MRLs for these chemicals do not represent an unacceptable risk to public health and safety.